Commercial property insurance explained

 Commercial property insurance is a type of buildings insurance policy.

-If you're a landlord, there are specific commercial landlord insurance policies, which cover the building itself from fire, theft and damage.
+If you're a landlord, there are specific commercial landlord insurance policies, which cover the building from fire, theft and damage.

 What does commercial property insurance cover?